 Material cycle of the metal industry

-The concept of the circular economy (CE) is generally regarded as a key strategy for effectively reducing the consumption of raw materials and resources.
-One well-known option is recycling.
-This is preceded by concepts such as re-use, repair, re-manufacturing and re-purposing, through which materials can be used longer in the economic cycle.
-In C.O.T., the cooperating research institutions and companies from the region around the cities Solingen, Remscheid and Wuppertal want to use re-manufacturing and re-purposing as an example to close a material cycle in the local metalworking industry.
+In general, the Circular Economy (CE) is seen as an essential strategy to effectively reduce the consumption of raw materials and resources.
+One well-known possibility is recycling.
+Upstream of this are concepts such as re-manufacturing and re-purposing, through which materials can be used longer in the economic cycle.
+In the CoT project, the cooperating research institutions and companies from Wuppertal, Solingen and Remscheid want to close a material cycle of the local metal processing industry in this way.

-The aim is to reduce the consumption of resources and energy and to demonstrate economic advantages for the companies.
-The challenges here are manifold: A process must be developed that is based on the use of purely returned, high-quality materials either in the primary manufacturing process or integrated into other manufacturing processes across companies.
-In addition, materials should be selected that meet the requirements of various hand tools and cutlery.
-Furthermore, the process should be designed in such a way that high saving potentials for energy and resources can be realized and an economically viable business model can be developed.
+The aim is to reduce resource and energy consumption and to demonstrate economic advantages for the companies.
+The challenges are manifold: A process has to be developed that is based on the use of purely returned and qualitatively high-alloyed tool steel either in the original manufacturing process or to integrate it into other manufacturing processes across companies.

 Project sheet - in German (August 2019)